JeffersonLab/qphix/README.markdown

 #### Kernels and Specialization Headers

-For maximum comfort, generate it with the `generate-and-copy-to-qphix` script.
+For maximum comfort, generate it with the `generate-and-compile` script.
+The arguments that it expects are the following:

+    ./generate-and-compile ISA CXX CXXFLAGS

-If the architecture is AVX2 and the QPhiX repository is at `../qphix`, call it like so:
+If the architecture is AVX and you want to use the GCC compiler, call it like

-    ./generate-and-copy-to-qphix avx2 ../qphix
+so:

+    ./generate-and-compile avx g++ "-march=sandybridge -O2"

 It will generate all kernels for the architecture utilizing all cores in your machine.
-Then it will generate the specialization headers and copy everything into the right positions in the QPhiX repository.
-All you need to do is re-compile QPhiX and check the new kernels into Git.
+Then it will compile the kernels into a static library.
+QPhiX itself has to be linked against this kernel library.
+At the very end, the script will tell you what to pass to QPhiX.
+It might look like this:

+    --with-codegen=/home/mu/Projekte/qphix-codegen/cmake_local

 #### Just the Kernels